-First-time submissions must be between 3,000 and 7,000 words.
+First-time Comment submissions must be between 3,000 and 7,000 words.
 The Committee will not review first-time submissions outside this range.
-This word limit includes text and footnotes but does not include the Statement of Originality.
+This word limit includes text and footnotes, but does not include the Statement of Originality.
 There is no word limit for resubmitted Comments.

 The Committee has accepted Comments at both extremes of the range.
 Quantity is not correlated with quality, and we strongly encourage you to avoid making your submission longer than necessary.
+While the Committee expects accepted manuscripts to increase in length throughout the editing process, we will not publish Comments longer than 10,000 words without prior approval from YLJ.